osg-htc/operations/docs/create_a_service.md

 </pre>
 must be created to periodically execute the custom status reporting code.

+At IU, this script writes status information to a shared file system common to all services operated there.

 ### The format of the monitor report file

+The monitoring script writes a file to /net/nas01/Public/status/svc_name/stamp containing the status and certain other required information.
+The script is executed periodically by a crontab entry created when the VM was initially built.

 There are a few manditory key:value fields in the output of the reporting code.
 Follows is the minimum, manditory output: